|

 AVAILABLE FOR VIEWING UNTIL THIS SUNDAY 11 JULY

 BREAKING GROUND launches its fifth release today on indigiTUBE in collaboration with the National Film and Sound Archive of Australia's Black Screen.
 The program follows our blak leaders and their work over the past 100 years of our history.
-It stands as a reminder of the
+It stands as a reminder of the impact our leadership and self-determination has had on our country and aims to empower those to come.
+Check the full program HERE.

 |